vooku/rejfpank-visuals/README.md

 ## Don't forget
 - GLFW 3.2 should be released soon and should support toggling fullscreen
-- create a GLFW_ICON when illustrations are ready
-- try exporting smooth shaded obj from blender
-- add licenses for models

 ## Ideas
 - create an algorithm to tessellate a rectangle